cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

 Changes from -00 to -01:

-* Changed terminology to hedged signatures
+* Changed terminology to hedged signatures.
 * Added reference to the FIPS 204 (ML-DSA) where hedged signatures are the default.
 * Added a second 000... padding that separates the context from the prefix, aligning with BSI recommendations.
-* Added note that Z in step f is not reused from step d
+* Added note that Z in step f is not reused from step d.
-* Added note on "internal octet" is 0x01 from RFC 6979
+* Added note on "internal octet" is 0x01 from RFC 6979.
-* Removed incorrect statement that context fit in first block
+* Removed incorrect statement that context fit in first block.
-* Added more description about the construction
+* Added more description about the construction.
-* Moved "For discussion" section to GitHub issue
+* Moved "For discussion" section to GitHub issue.
 * Editorial changes.

 # Acknowledgments